osjomike/Keva-et-al.-2025-NC/2. Data/README.md

 1. Lake: Lake names for each sample
 2. species: Species or group for each sample
 3. d15N: consumer d15N values
-4. TL: Moedelled trophic level of the consumers (base cladocera TP=2.0, TDF of d15N = 3.4 for ZPL and fish; asellus TP 2.0 TDF 3.4 for Benthos)
+4. TL: Moedelled trophic level of the consumers (base cladocera TP=2.1, TDF of d15N = 3.4 for ZPL, profundal benthos and fish; asellus TP 2.1 TDF 3.4 for Littoral Benthos)
 5. For_area: catchment area agriculture area coverage
 6. Agr_area: catchment area agriculture area coverage
 7. pH: Lake water pH for each lake